 Pressure sores are not something to ignore, if left untreated they can lead to serious complications including sepsis, cellulitis, bone and joint infections, and even an aggressive form of cancer that is a called squamous cell carcinoma that develops in chronic, non-healing wounds and usually requires surgery.

-Contact McCune Wright Arevalo, LLP today if you suspect your loved one developed pressure sores or bedsores as a result of nursing home neglect so that you can receive the compensation you are entitled to.
+Contact McCune Law Group today if you suspect your loved one developed pressure sores or bedsores as a result of nursing home neglect so that you can receive the compensation you are entitled to.